Canon G1 X vs Nikon D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the G1X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G1X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Nikon D850 Manual.
+Further information on the features and operation of the G1X and D850 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Is the Canon G1 X better than the Nikon D850 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.